n-zip/HTML_table_scraper/README.md

 # HTML-table-scraper
     Requires requests and bs4 packages.
-    Scrapes url for tables matching dictionary attributes using requests and BeautifulSoup. \n Prints in a neat, easy to see way
+    Scrapes url for tables matching dictionary attributes using requests and BeautifulSoup.
+    Prints in a neat, easy to see way

 ##    Example usage: